vaishnaviinit/DevFlow/docs/authentication.md

 Access tokens are short-lived and cannot be revoked before they expire.
 The plan is a standard refresh-token flow: a short-lived access token plus a longer-lived refresh token that can be rotated and revoked.
 The `User` model already has a `refreshToken` field reserved for this ([database.md](database.md)), but it is not yet used.
 This also enables a real logout (invalidating the refresh token).

-### Role-based access control (RBAC)
+### Role-based access control (RBAC) — implemented for workspaces

 The `WorkspaceMember` model has a role field (`OWNER`, `ADMIN`, `MEMBER`).
-Once workspaces are built, a `requireRole` middleware will check a user's role for a given workspace before allowing an action.
-This belongs in middleware so it composes with `authenticate`, the same way validation does.
+The `authorize(...)` middleware checks a caller's role for a given workspace before allowing an action, composing with `authenticate` exactly as validation does.
+It is the single place workspace roles are checked.
+See [workspace.md](workspace.md#authorization-model).
+Applying the same pattern to future workspace-scoped resources (projects, tasks) is the remaining work.

 ### Email verification and password reset